aozora404/EvE-Model-Extraction/README.md

 6) Plug into Base Color input

 #### Metallic
-1) Plug the material map (\_pdmg G) into a Color Ramp node (constant interpolation, stops at where the metallic cutoff is (match with color output), color black and white, respectively).
+1) Plug the material map (\_pdmg G) into a Color Ramp node (constant interpolation, stops at 0 and where the metallic cutoff is (match with color output), color black and white, respectively).
 2) Plug into Metallic input

 #### Roughness